Aghosh993/HerculesWorkspace/README.md

 # HerculesWorkspace

 ##Overview:
-This repo contains the codebase to compile and load C code onto a TI Hercules RM48L MCU-based autopilot board
+This repo contains the codebase to compile and load C code onto a TI Hercules RM48L MCU-based autopilot board.

+For the purposes of this README, the assumption is usage of a Linux or UNIX-like Operating System on the development machine.

 ##Requirements: